 Taxation of our businesses

 Our business profits are closely linked to oil and gas prices and so are our taxes.
-When oil prices are higher, we see a greater proportion of profits being taxed at higher upstream tax rates.
+When oil prices are higher, we see a greater proportion of profits being taxed at higher Upstream tax rates.
 When oil prices are lower, a lower overall effective tax rate (ETR) might be expected.
-While average oil and gas industry prices in 2020 were lower than in 2019, Shell’s ETR in 2020 was primarily influenced by asset impairments.
-Further details on our ETR can be found in the Annual Report and Accounts 2020.
+Average oil and gas industry prices in 2021 were higher than in 2020 which resulted in higher earnings in our upstream business.
+This contributed to an ETR of 30.8% in 2021.
+Shell’s ETR in 2020 of 20.1% was primarily influenced by asset impairments.
+Further details on our ETR can be found in the Annual Report and Accounts 2021.

 Downstream includes the business activities for manufacturing and energy production, chemicals, transport and trading, and sales and marketing.
 These activities are usually taxed at a country’s standard rate of corporate income tax.
 Downstream tax contributions are mainly driven by our physical presence in countries where we have refineries, chemical plants and retail sites.

 In addition to corporate income taxes, we pay import and export duties and other tariffs on our transport and trading activities.
-Our Retail business handles large volumes of sales transactions, which incur consumption taxes and fuel duties.
+Our retail activities handle large volumes of sales transactions, which incur consumption taxes and fuel duties.
 These are collected and paid to the authorities.

 Manufacturing and energy production require a significant number of employees working in plants and refineries, raising revenues for governments through employment taxes.